finbourne/lusid-sdk-csharp/sdk/docs/ScriptedTranslationApi.md

             var scope = "scope_example";  // string | The scope of the dialect.
-            var vendor = "vendor_example";  // string | The vendor of the dialect, the entity that created it. e.g. ISDA, FINBOURNE. var sourceSystem = "sourceSystem_example";  // string | The source system of the dialect, the system that understands it. e.g. LUSID, QuantLib. var entityType = "entityType_example";  // string | The type of entity this dialect describes e.g. Instrument. var serialisationFormat = "serialisationFormat_example";  // string | The serialisation format of a document in this dialect. e.g. JSON, XML. var version = "version_example";  // string | The semantic version of the dialect: MAJOR.MINOR.PATCH. var asAt = DateTimeOffset.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to retrieve the dialect.
+            var vendor = "vendor_example";  // string | The vendor of the dialect, the entity that created it. e.g. ISDA, FINBOURNE. var sourceSystem = "sourceSystem_example";  // string | The source system of the dialect, the system that understands it. e.g. LUSID, QuantLib. var entityType = "entityType_example";  // string | The type of entity this dialect describes e.g. Instrument.
+Available values: Instrument. var serialisationFormat = "serialisationFormat_example";  // string | The serialisation format of a document in this dialect.
+Available values: Json, Xml. var version = "version_example";  // string | The semantic version of the dialect: MAJOR.MINOR.PATCH. var asAt = DateTimeOffset.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to retrieve the dialect.
 Defaults to return the latest version of the dialect if not specified. (optional)